khulnasoft/remote-cache/packages/remote-rush/README.md

 rush update-cloud-credentials --credential <token>
 ```

-This command will store your Vercel access token on your Rush user store in `~/.rush-user/credentials.json`.
+This command will store your Khulnasoft access token on your Rush user store in `~/.rush-user/credentials.json`.
 You can re-run the command to update the token.

-#### Authenticating during a Vercel Build
+#### Authenticating during a Khulnasoft Build

-When deploying your project on Vercel, your Rush project is automatically authenticated to the project owner.
+When deploying your project on Khulnasoft, your Rush project is automatically authenticated to the project owner.
 You do not need to set a `teamId` or `token`.
-The Vercel Build sets the `VERCEL_ARTIFACTS_OWNER` and `VERCEL_ARTIFACTS_TOKEN` enviroment variables which supersede this configuration.
+The Khulnasoft Build sets the `KHULNASOFT_ARTIFACTS_OWNER` and `KHULNASOFT_ARTIFACTS_TOKEN` enviroment variables which supersede this configuration.

 ### Finally

-Force the project to rebuild and upload build artifacts to Vercel's Remote Cache with `rush rebuild`
+Force the project to rebuild and upload build artifacts to Khulnasoft's Remote Cache with `rush rebuild`

 ```sh
 rush rebuild
 ```

-You have a working Rush monorepo utilizing Vercel's Remote Cache.
+You have a working Rush monorepo utilizing Khulnasoft's Remote Cache.

-Verify that you are utilizing Vercel's Remote Cache by deleting the local cache and building with `rush build --verbose`
+Verify that you are utilizing Khulnasoft's Remote Cache by deleting the local cache and building with `rush build --verbose`

 ```sh
 rm -r common/temp/build-cache